peilunnn/Mapletree-Testing-Efficiency/README.md

   <h1 align="center"> Mapletree Testing Efficiency 📂</a></h1>
   <p align="center">
-    A mini project to create a stacked bar chart of no. of passes and failures over time.
+    A mini project to create a stacked bar chart of the number of passes and failures over time.
 Built using pandas and matplotlib.
     <br />
     <br />
     <a href="https://github.com/peilunnn/Mapletree-Testing-Efficiency">Source Code</a>